 For each thorn, there’s a rosebud..For each twilight -a dawn..For each trial- the strength to carry on..For each storm cloud – a rainbow..For each shadow – the sun..For each parting – sweet memories when sorrow done.Ralph Waldo Emerson

-With heavy a heart it is back to the garden for now to see what will survive as the heat and drought are expected to continue in regional Australia for the present.
+With heavy heart, I return to the garden to see what will survive as the heat and drought are expected to continue in regional Australia for the present.
 More high temperatures are due to follow so the question for me is what do we do in our gardens with roses or other plants that have burnt, brown foliage?

-The old adage ‘PREVENTION, is better than cure’ is pertinent here.
+he adage ‘PREVENTION is better than cure’ is pertinent here.
 So water, water, water, effectively and well to prevent sunburn on roses and plants.
-However, when temperatures soar and high winds abate no manner of watering will prevent scorched leaves and browned edges on some plants.
-Recently I found despite my vigilance that some of my roses were brown, crisp, and yellowed on the edges.
+However, when temperatures soar and high winds abate, no watering amount will prevent scorched leaves and browned edges on some plants.
+I recently found that some of my roses were brown, crisp, and yellowed on the edges despite my vigilance.

 It is an experiment and I’m no expert but this is what I’ve done to combat the damage of heat and too much strong sunlight.
 I gave the plants a thorough soaking and continued to water 2-3 times a day to really hydrate the soil.
 I made the decision not to remove the burnt leaves because I thought they would give the rose bush protection if the heat continued.
 Within 2 days the rose looked supple again, greener and new growth began to sprout.
 Time will tell.
 I am more aware now of heat radiating off walls and structures not just from the sun’s rays directly and I will provide more protection where I can in future.

 Once water has hydrated the soil then I suggest to mulch the ground carefully again.